 Coronavirus has resulted in some changes and extra safety measures when you donate.

 Find out more about donating blood during coronavirus

 What’s the rarest blood type?

-Although the ABO and Rh groups are the most important for blood transfusions, there are more than 30 other known blood groups.
+Although the ABO and Rh groups are the most important for blood transfusions, there are 36 other known blood groups.

 Each blood group has a combination of sugars and proteins called antigens that are found on the outside of red blood cells.

 There are more than 600 antigens so there’s potential for a lot of variation between different people.

 If your blood has rare antigens or lacks common antigens you could have a rare subtype.